How to choose a thrusting Dildo

 -

-Compact machines (e.g., Lovense Mini Sex Machine): small footprint, adjustable legs, app control, ~1–3" stroke, up to ~280 thrusts per minute.
-Ideal for apartments and long-distance play via app.
+Compact machines (e.g., Lovense Mini Sex Machine): small footprint, adjustable legs, app control, roughly 1-3" stroke, up to about 280 thrusts per minute.
+Decent for apartments (relatively quiet for a machine) and surprisingly good for long-distance play via app.

 -

 Ride-on platforms (e.g., Motorbunny Buck; Sybian for rotation/vibration): high power, heavy, loud, with multiple attachments; the Buck adds true thrusting.
-Budget and storage are the trade-offs.
+These are investments.
+Budget, storage, and a tolerant living situation are the trade-offs.

 -

-Frame-and-arm machines (often Vac-U-Lock compatible): more lab-like aesthetic, highly adjustable angle and stroke.
-Doc Johnson's Power Banger shows how Vac-U-Lock plugs let you swap attachments easily.
+Frame-and-arm machines (often Vac-U-Lock compatible): more industrial looking, but highly adjustable in angle and stroke.
+Doc Johnson's Power Banger shows how the Vac-U-Lock plug system lets you swap attachments easily, which matters when you want to switch things up mid-session without killing the mood.

 What they're great for: